dnguyen179/scRNA_Inferelator_Aug2017/README.md

   + maxIter
 - Calculate lamda = 1/sqrt(max(number of genes, number of cells))
 - Function inexact_alm_rpca(data matrix, lamda, tolerance for stopping criterion, maximum number of iterations) returns estimates of matrix A (A_hat) and E (E_hat)
+- Once the input and parameters have been altered, type this command to run the program: rpca.m <RET>

 c.
 Data visualization (done automatically once rpca.m is invoked)
 - Heatmap of cluster-specific gene expression